Now in second edition! See notes below.

 PDQ is a very simple, flexible system created by Chad Underkoffler of Atomic Sock Monkey Press, licensed for this product line.
 Important facets of characters (and everything else) are described as Qualities made of a freeform description and a Rank, like Good [+2] Quick reflexes.
 When the situation makes it relevant you can add the Quality in to a 2d6 roll.
 You can give your character whatever Qualities are most dramatically important.
 The system provides a simple framework for resolving any type of conflict.
 It’s popular for convention games and home games where the group wants to get on with a story with minimal preparation.

-Sample pages (0.9MB pdf) from the QMR mainbook to get some basics of the rules and setting.
+Sample pages (0.9MB pdf) from the QMR mainbook (first edition) to get some basics of the rules and setting.

 Setting map in a large colour version (0.4MB png) (made with my basement-level mapping software skills).